gautamsi/ews-javascript-api/README.md

     * Add documentation with sample code for each operation in ExchangeService methods
     * Integrate ntlm and cookies authentication code in main library
 * Beyond 1.0
-    * Add npm based typings support for lates TypeScript based workflow
+    * ~Add npm based typings support for lates TypeScript based workflow~ completed in `0.9.0`
     * minified version for any developer need
     * String Null check to improve reliability, TypeScript 2.0 feature
     * Complete jsdoc comment in